Dominus39/Hotel_Gardenia_API/README.md

 # Overview

-Booking System is a web application designed for hotel reservations, allowing users to search for available rooms, book them, make payments, cancel reservations, and top up their balance.
+Hotel Gardenia Booking API is a web-based system designed to streamline the process of reserving hotel rooms.
+Users can search for available rooms, make reservations, process payments, cancel bookings, and manage their accounts within a single application.

 # Features